kreneskyp/ix/README.md

 </div>

 <div>
-iX is a platform designed to run autonomous GPT-4 agents, providing a scalable and responsive solution for delegating tasks and executing them through an intuitive user interface.
+iX is a platform to run autonomous GPT-4 agents, providing a scalable and responsive solution for delegating tasks and executing them through an intuitive user interface.
 Agents can be spawned as individual processes to research and complete tasks, while the backend architecture efficiently manages message queues and inter-agent communication.